Outreach at UCiM

-- guest speakers and events (recently from End Homelessness Winnipeg)
+- guest speakers and events (for example, End Homelessness Winnipeg)

-- study groups and programs (recently Hope for Housing?
+- study groups and programs (for example Hope for Housing?
 Ask our Politicians and Orange Shirt Day all ages program)

-- relationship building (recently youth walking with the Thunderbirdz northend patrol)
+- relationship building (for example, youth walking with the Thunderbirdz northend patrol)

 - food collection and meal preparation and serving with partner organizations

-- financial campaigns (recently the choir did a video supporting Just A Warm Sleep shelter program)
+- financial campaigns (the choir did a video supporting Just A Warm Sleep shelter program)

 - ongoing focus in worship on the gospel imperative to love and serve our neighbours with justice

-- providing space in our building for community groups (among them Healthy Mom and Me, Scouts and Brownies)
+- providing space in our building for community groups (among them Healthy Mom and Me, Embers (formerly Brownies) and many community choirs

 Our partnership with 1JustCity is the primary way we are active with some of the most vulnerable people in our city.
 1JustCity is a network of programs, including West End Drop-in, West Broadway Community Services, Oak Table and Just A Warm Sleep, with roots in The United Church of Canada extending back more that 100 years.

-We support 1JustCity through an ongoing food collection for their emergency food bank, gifts to the West End Drop-in (formerly St. Matthews Maryland Community Ministry) Christmas Store, paying a portion of the salary for kitchen staff at West Broadway, serving occasional meals to 1JustCity guests, volunteer efforts of individual Meadowood members and financial support throughout the year.
+We support 1JustCity through an ongoing food collection for their emergency food bank, gifts to the West End Drop-in (formerly St. Matthews Maryland Community Ministry) Christmas Store, financial support built into the budget of the congregation through several of our Committees/Groups; serving occasional meals to 1JustCity guests, volunteer efforts and donations by individual Meadowood members.

-Through a matching donation drive at the end of 2021, we were able to send over $5000 to West Broadway Community Services, one of 1JustCity’s organizations.
+Through a matching donation drive at the end of 2022, we were able to send over $6000 to West Broadway Community Services, one of 1JustCity’s sites.